EMBL-EBI-TSI/cloud-benchmarks/README.md

 If the flag `--call-home` is specified, all the log files and test results will be automatically compressed and sent back to EMBL-EBI for analysis.
 Test results and logs can locally be found in the `$CLOUD_$FLAVOR` folder, within the main results folder `EBI_cloud_testing`.

 It is obviously possible to re-run the script several times.
 However, to provide the same identical environment in each run, the script takes care of erasing compiled software left from the previous iteration at launch.
-This does not apply to packaged softwares (i.e. GridFTP executables provided by Globus’s repos), which is not reinstalled every time.
+This does not apply to packaged softwares (i.e. GridFTP executables provided by Globus’s repos), which are not reinstalled every time.

 ###  Executing the benchmark